 One man, one prison in Angola, Louisiana, and a system that kept an innocent man incarcerated for over 33 years until being exonerated.
-Who was he before, what happens now, how does he get those years back and restore is life, family and loves.
+Who was he before, what happens now, how does he get those years back and restore his life, family, and loves?

 Louisiana has the highest rate of incarceration in the United States and the world.
 Since the 1970s the rate of incarceration quadrupled.
 What caused this?
 And what explains the rash of exonerated prisoners from the infamous Angola prison.

 May 12, 2014, Reginald Adams is Exonerated after serving 33 years, 7 months, 25 days in prison.

 In October 1979, Cathy Ulfers, the wife of a New Orleans Police Department (NOPD) officer was shot to death in her home.
 In September 1980, after being interrogated for five hours by the police, Reginald Adams confessed to the crime.
 This confession, which got nearly every fact about the crime wrong, was the only evidence used against him at trial.
 Mr. Adams initially faced the death penalty.